-The primary milestone will be in the form of a summary of key findings presented to SC-ATS at the end of each calendar year, for consideration as a submission to the CEP.
-The Ant-ICON Steering Committee will work with policy representatives and the SC-ATS Chief Officer to ensure submission are targeted at priority areas.
+The primary milestones will be the annual report to the SCAR Executive Committee, biennial reports to the SCAR Delegates and a submission of key findings to SC-ATS at the end of each calendar year, for consideration as a submission to the CEP.
+The Ant-ICON Steering Committee will work closely with SC-ATS to stay informed of the priorities of key policy representatives, to ensure submission are targeted most appropriately and effectively.

-Publication of results in international peer reviewed journals will also be a milestone.
+Regular publication of results in international peer reviewed journals will also be a key milestone.

-The engagement of members could also be assessed as an annual milestone.
-This could be assessed through coarse metrics such as the number of and diversity of researchers signed up to the Ant-ICON website, and could also include more nuanced metrics of engagement like regular workshops with high levels of participation
+The engagement of members will also be assessed as an annual milestone.
+This could be assessed through coarse metrics such as the number of and diversity of researchers signed up to the Ant-ICON Programme, website visit metrics, and potentially more nuanced metrics of engagement like regular workshops with high levels of participation.